 Childhood Emotional Neglect (CEN) is what didn’t happen to you or for you when you were a kid.
 The stuff that you needed to properly prepare you for life.
 It’s when parents don’t meet their children’s emotional needs.
 And – the problems caused by this can be long-term and last way into adulthood.

-If you’re new to reading this blog, a great place to start is with my Quiz – head over there and give it a whirl.
-You might want some articles that explain what kind of parents you may have had.
-Or the signs and symptoms of CEN – grab a cuppa and head over here and here.
+If you’re new to reading this blog, a great place to start is with some articles that explain what kind of parents you may have had.
+Or the signs and symptoms of emotional neglect – grab a cuppa and head over here and here.
 Have a read and we’ll see ya back on this page later on!

 The little voice in my head is screaming that I need to give you more time to digest the 1st step to healing.
 But – I’m going to beaver right along and give you step 2.
 Because I’m generous like that.
 Cough. 😊